AbakirH/notebook/README.md

 - **Market:** School Classroom
   -  There will always be students who need to learn and want to have a convenient way to access their schoolwork and know when their grades are changed.
 Our market is the school classroom where teachers can update grades for their students, and students can see those grades.
 - **Habit:**
   -  This app will be used when school is in session, and students will be checking this app daily to see their grades and what assignments are posted at the moment.
-The average user in this app, for the time being, will only be able to view their grades for each assignment the teach posts.
+The average user in this app, for the time being, will only be able to view their grades for each assignment the teach aClasses.
 In comparison, the teacher can create assignments and give grades back to students.
 - **Scope:**
   -  The scope of this app is well-formed as it is simple to make and can be built upon.
 If we finish on time, then we will be able to implement our optional stories.